wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

   PageBreak

-**I build complete solutions and enable teams.** Write the application, set up CI/CD, publish artifacts, create documentation. **Every solution gets documented.** Write knowledge base articles and examples so others can build on what was learned. **Self-employed for over 12 years**, handling customer relationships while doing hands-on technical delivery.
+**I build complete solutions and enable teams.** I write the application, set up CI/CD, publish artifacts, and create documentation. **Every solution gets documented.** I write knowledge base articles and examples so others can build on what was learned. **Self-employed for over 12 years**, handling customer relationships while doing hands-on technical delivery.
-Work well independently but not a lone wolf - collaborate through clear documentation, knowledge sharing, and building tools that help the whole team.
+I work well independently but not a lone wolf - I collaborate through clear documentation, knowledge sharing, and building tools that help the whole team.